Florida Beach Reopens One Day After Double Shark Attack

-Just one day after in Fernandina Beach, Florida, two people suffered shark bites within about five minutes in a rare double shark attack, the beach reopened.
+Just one day after two people suffered shark bites within five minutes apart in a rare double shark attack, a Fernandina Beach, in Florida, reopened.

-According to a CNN report, the city tweeted on Saturday, “The waters are back open this morning.
+According to a CNN report, the city tweeted that the beach was open on Saturday.

+“The waters are back open this morning.
 Ocean Rescue will remain on high alert and will continue monitoring the water.”

-Inquisitr reported that the attacks occurred within one mile of each other on Friday afternoon.
+The Inquisitr reported that the attacks occurred within one mile of each other on Friday afternoon.
 The first call came in at 3:35 p.m.
 ET Friday, and the next happened three minutes later while first responders attended to the first shark bite victim.
 After the second report, authorities closed the beach, and beachgoers had to leave the area.

-In a Facebook post, the City of Fernandina Beach Government said, that both patients were stable with non-life threatening injuries, which is good news because sometimes shark attacks have far worse outcomes.
+In a Facebook post, the City of Fernandina Beach Government said that both patients were stable with non-life threatening injuries, which is good news because sometimes shark attacks have far worse outcomes.

-The victims were a 30-year-old and a 17-year-old boy.
-Dustin Theobald of Fernandina Beach, the first man bitten, said in an interview, “I was in 2 feet of water or less, laying on my stomach watching (my 8-year-old son) just playing in the surf and I felt something grab onto my foot and pull.
+“I was in 2 feet of water or less, laying on my stomach watching (my 8-year-old son) just playing in the surf and I felt something grab onto my foot and pull.
 I reached down for my foot.
-I put my hand on his head — he was probably 4 to 5 feet (long) — and when I did that, he shook twice and when I did that he released and left.”
+I put my hand on his head — he was probably 4 to 5 feet (long) — and when I did that, he shook twice and when I did that he released and left,” Dustin Theobald of Fernandina Beach, the first man bitten, said in an interview.

 #Fernandina_Beach #Shark #Attack https://t.co/I2m1uTs32E